May 20-21, 2025: Science Communication as Knowledge Transfer: European Best Practices & Perspectives

 • Science and research communication: how to communicate to the publics

-• From research to policy engagement: An overview on policy engagement formats for scientists and science managers
+• From research to policy engagement: An overview on policy engagement formats for scientists and science managers.
+Lessons learned from the EngageGreen project and the Mercator Science-Policy Fellowship- Programme

 Day 2 – 21.05.2025 - Helmholtz-Institut Mainz